Stocks See Support from Favorable CPI Report

 While the markets reacted favorably to today’s CPI report, the Sep CPI report of +3.0% y/y rose to match the current 16-month high, and the core CPI report of +3.0% y/y was still far above the Fed’s inflation target of +2.0%.

-Stocks also saw support from today’s Oct S&P US manufacturing PMI report of +0.2 to 52.2, which was stronger than expectations of unchanged at 52.0.
-Also, the Oct S&P US services PMI report of +1.0 to 55.2, was stronger than expectations for a -0.7 point decline to 53.5.
+Stocks also saw support from today’s Oct S&P US manufacturing PMI report of +0.2 to 52.2, stronger than expectations of unchanged at 52.0.
+Also, the Oct S&P US services PMI report of +1.0 to 55.2 was stronger than expectations for a -0.7 point decline to 53.5.

 On the negative side, today’s final-Oct University of Michigan US consumer sentiment index fell -1.4 points to 53.6, which was weaker than market expectations of a -0.5 point drop to 54.5.